-To view troubles from an LED or LCD5501Z Keypad:
+To view troubles from an LED Keypad:

-A trouble will be indicated by the Trouble light which will remain ON until the trouble condition is cleared.
-If you cannot determine or remedy the cause of the trouble condition, contact your installer for assistance.
+A trouble will be indicated by the Trouble light (or System light on a PC1555RKZ keypad) which will remain ON until the trouble condition is cleared.
+If you cannot determine the cause of the trouble condition, contact your installer for assistance.

-To view the type of trouble condition, press [][2].
-One or more zone lights (trouble indicators on the LCD5501Z) will turn ON, indicating the various trouble conditions:
+To view the type of trouble condition, press $[\star][2]$.
+One or more zone lights will turn ON, indicating the various trouble conditions:

-Zone Light Type of Trouble (Trouble Indicator)

-- 1 Service required.
+nations.
+ZONE LIGHT TYPE OF TROUBLE 1 1 Service required.
 Call your installation company for service.
-Press [1] and one or more of the zone lights corresponding to the following system troubles will turn ON: - 1.
-Low Battery 5.
-General System Supervisory - 2.
-Bell Circuit Trouble 6.
-Not used - 3.
-General System Trouble 7.
-PC5204 Low Battery 4.
-General System Tamper 8.
-PC5204 AC Failure - 2 Indicates the loss of AC power.
-When this trouble occurs, the Trouble light will turn ON but the keypad buzzer will not sound. - 3 Telephone line trouble. - 4 The panel has failed to communicate with the central station. - 5 Zone fault.
-Press [5] and the zone light(s) corresponding to the faulted zones will turn ON. - 6 Zone tamper.
-Press [6] and the zone light(s) corresponding to the tampered zones will turn ON. - 7 Low zone battery.
+2 Indicates the loss of AC power.
+When this trouble occurs, the Trouble (or System) light will turn ON but keypad buzzer will not sound.
+3 Telephone line trou ble.
+4 4 The panel has failed to communicate with the central station.
+5 5 6Zone tamper.
+Press [6] and the zone light(s) corresponding to the tampered zones will turn ON.
+7 Low zone battery.
 This trouble is generated when a wireless device exhibits a low battery condition.
 Press [7] one, two, or three times to view which devices are experiencing battery failure.
-The following will occur:

-Keypad Beeps Keypad Display

-- Press [7] 1 Zones with low batteries (LED keypad zone lights 1 to 8)

-Press [7] again ...
-2 Handheld keypads with low batteries (LED keypad zone lights 1 to 4)

-Press [7] again ...
-3 Wireless keys with low batteries (LED keypad zone lights 1 to 8).
+The following will occur: Keypad beep s: Keypad displays: Press [7] 1 Zones with low batteries (LED keypad - zone lights 1 to 8) Press [7] again 2 Handheld keypads with low batteries (LED keypad - zone lights 1 to 4) Press [7] again 3 Wireless keys with low batteries (LED keypad - zone lights 1 to 8).
+To view the battery conditions of wireless keys 9 through

-To view the battery conditions of wireless keys 9 through 16, you must be at an LCD keypad. - 8 Loss of time on system clock.
-To set the system time, following the instructions in "Setting System Date and Time" on page 14.
+8 Loss of time on system clock.
+To set the system time, following the instructions in "Setting System Date and Time" below.